adriesse/plantpredict-python/docs/setup_guide.rst

     applications."

 This concept is implemented slightly differently between standard Python and Anaconda.
-First create a directory for your project, then follow the relevant instructions:
+First create a directory for your project, then follow the relevant instructions (Note - many development environments (ex.
+PyCharm) have a GUI for setting up virtualenv/conda env, which is an option too.
+Refer to your preferred IDE's documentation):

 Instructions for Anaconda 2
 ----------------------------